On the Issues

 Law Enforcement

 We need to stand with our men and women in blue and remain committed to helping them keep South Carolina safe.
 I have helped pass several key measures for law enforcement such as reform of litter control on our roads.
 I was the initial sponsor of the 2018 budget section to fund school resource officers across the state, which is now set at $10 million per year.
 Instead of sending your money to crazy pork projects, we need to make sure law enforcement is fully funded.
-I have offered budget amendments to provide needed radio equipment and give bonuses to sheriff’s deputies for example.
-Another thing we can do for law enforcement is to lift the retirement cap so experienced officers can return to work without being financially penalized.
-And another key piece is closing the “revolving door” of criminal bond - a bill passed by the House but has not yet passed the Senate.
+I have offered budget amendments to provide needed radio equipment and give bonuses to sheriff’s deputies for example, and I helped build support to get an additional $50 million for a forensic lab for SLED.
+Another thing we can do for law enforcement is to lift the retirement cap so experienced officers can return to work without being financially penalized - a proposal passed by the House but has not yet passed the Senate.

 Business

 I seek to protect our local businesses, allowing them to grow and prosper as they choose, without the controlling hand of big government.
-I know state intervention and over-regulation is one of the biggest hurdles the business community faces.
-I consistently vote against proposals that create new licensing or state regulation.
+I do not support using the state to pick winners and losers - for example I voted against the Carolina Panthers project and the $1.3 million for Scout Motors.
+I know state intervention is one of the biggest hurdles the business community faces.
+I vote against proposals that add new licensing requirements or regulatory mandates.
 I do not support crony deals that give one industry or company an advantage over another.
 Instead, I support lowering the overall tax rates, closing special loopholes, reducing tort liability for companies who are not at fault, and building good roads and infrastructure.
 When we provide equal opportunity for all on a level playing field, I believe business owners are smart enough to meet the needs they see in the market, which will result in more prosperity for everyone!
-Protecting agribusiness is one crucial part of this goal, and I support our local farms with my voice on the House Agriculture Committee, so we can all keep eating!